Combatting hate in Canada

 Can We Talk

-The Black Community Resource Centre implemented the research and video project Can We Talk in Montreal and elsewhere.
+The Black Community Resource Centre implemented the research and video project Can We Talk in Montréal and elsewhere with support from Canadian Heritage.
 The project allowed Black youth to investigate systemic racism and discrimination focusing on four institutional sectors: health, education, employment and justice.
 To help them with their mission, youth were invited to sharpen their knowledge and skills through empowering workshops, after which they went on to produce robust research and create a powerful video series that shed light on crucial societal issues related to systemic racism, discrimination, and representation.
 The project served as a catalyst for change by mobilizing 20 participants and engaging over 2,000 individuals through interviews, community forums, and focus groups.
 Through their voices and actions, the young leaders of the project ignited conversations, raised awareness, and inspired change towards a more equitable future for all communities across Quebec.

 -